-In general terms, the duration of a Creditors’ Voluntary Liquidation can be up to 12 months, but because it is a no asset voluntary liquidation, this timescale is likely to be considerably reduced.
+In general terms, the duration of a Creditors’ Voluntary Liquidation can be up to 12 months, but in most cases the process is completed much more quickly than that.

 Directors working for the company under a contract of employment may be eligible to claim redundancy pay from the National Insurance Fund (NIF).
-The average claim for director redundancy is currently £9,000, a considerable sum that could be used to pay the liquidator’s fees and also potentially some of the company’s debt.
+The average claim for director redundancy is currently £9,000, a considerable sum that could be extremely useful during this financially stressful time.

 So how much might a no asset liquidation cost?
 For a small limited company the cost is likely to be around £4,000 or £5,000 plus VAT.
-Much of the work involved in a corporate liquidation lies in valuing, realising, and distributing a company’s assets, so a liquidation process with no assets will naturally cost less than a ‘standard’ liquidation.
+If the company has no assets then the director will be required to pay for this process using their own personal funds.

 If you would like more information about no asset liquidations, or require specific advice about your own company’s situation, our experts at Begbies Traynor can help.
 We are the UK’s leading professional services consultancy, and operate from over 40 offices nationwide.
 Call one of the team to arrange a free same-day consultation.